Buryyy/IniSharp/README.md

-# IniSharp
+# IniSharpLite
-IniSharp is a lightweight .NET library for reading and writing INI configuration files.
+IniSharpLite is a lightweight .NET library for reading and writing INI configuration files.
 It provides both file-based persistence and in-memory configuration, allowing flexibility in different application scenarios.

 ## Features
 - Read/Write INI Files: Easily retrieve and update configuration values in the standard INI format.